 Did they issue a recall?

 Bard did not recall the product nor warn patients or doctors.
 Instead, they went ahead with the release of the G2 series of filters, which bore the same problems as the Recovery.
 At one point, a Bard executive raised red flags about the risk.
 He asked in an internal memo why patients should use the G2 at all when there are safer alternatives available.
 But the concerns still didn’t stop Bard from marketing the filters.

 The G2 remained on the market until 2010, with over 160,000 of them implanted in patients.
 Since 2004, the FDA has received 921 reports of IVC filters going wrong, including over 300 that migrated out of place.
 Many of these were Bard products.

 Who is liable for the problems caused by an IVC filter?

 The manufacturer is liable when a filter breaks, migrates or injures the body.
 This applies to any manufacturer, not just CF Bard.
 But Bard is the most notorious IVC filter maker, and there are so many complaints against Bard that they’ve been consolidated into a single “mass tort”—a group lawsuit by all the victims of their filters.

 If you or someone you love has been injured by an IVC filter, we can help you.
 There’s no way to reverse the damage that was done, but we may be able to help you get a financial recovery.
 Your recovery could pay for your medical bills, lost work time, ongoing treatment, and the pain you suffered.

-The attorneys of John Foy & Associates know how to navigate an IVC filter case.
+The defective medical device attorneys at John Foy & Associates know how to navigate an IVC filter case.
 We can help you join the mass tort against CF Bard, or pursue any IVC filter manufacturer.
-We offer a FREE consultation and we charge nothing unless we get you a financial recovery.
+We charge nothing unless we get you a financial recovery.
 Call 404-400-4000 and get your free consultation today.